BlackJar72/FolkGheist-renderer/README.md

 had been written by one guy, in Java, in his spare time, I decided I'd give it a try, not considering that Notch might have had far more experience already when he start Minecraft.

-Admittedly, the games design itself was flawed -- the plan giving neither the lever of control for expressive "building" play nor challenge much for challenge-oriented players.
+Admittedly, the games design itself was flawed -- the plan giving neither the level of control for expressive "building" play nor challenge much for challenge-oriented players.
 Beyond that the engine was not well designed to integrate with other game systems, or even to integrate the planned procedural terrains.